projectcalico/calico/master/getting-started/kubernetes/installation/hosted/kubeadm/index.md

 a single master node with `kubeadm.alpha.kubernetes.io/role: master`.
 This label is used for deploying a single node etcd cluster.

+You can easily create a compatible cluster by following [the official kubeadm guide](http://kubernetes.io/docs/getting-started-guides/kubeadm/).

 - [`calico.yaml`](calico.yaml): Contains all the Calico components, as well as Kubernetes objects to deploy a single node etcd cluster.